InquireWithin/W10BSRemover/README.md

 **{1} Microsoft Domains**

 Firstly, you will be **UNABLE** to access nearly all domains with *'microsoft'* in them, and a good chunk of Microsoft Office (see {2}).
 You will also be hard-pressed upon attempting to sign in to Microsoft accounts except the user account (see {3}).
-This can be resolved quickly by either commenting/removing the line to `curl` the *ms_telemetry_list.txt* or you can do
+This can be resolved quickly by either commenting/removing the line to `curl` the *ms_telemetry_list.txt* or you can do:

 `break>%SystemRoot%\System32\drivers\etc\hosts`

-which will essentially clear this.
+which will allow connection to microsoft domains again but also remove all the other telemetry servers, see {3} for other options.

 **{2} Microsoft Office**